 Learners will study five (5) compulsory units.

-Unit 1, Introduction to Epistemology is compulsory.
+Unit 1, Introduction to Epistemology, is compulsory.
 Skills and understandings acquired in studying Unit 1 will be applied to all other units.

-Units (2-5) are compulsory; one (1) elective topic in Unit 4 will be completed.
+Units 2 to 5 are compulsory.
+One elective topic in Unit 4 will be completed.